Activities Eligible for Continuing Education Credit*

 Speakers: Lectures related to the practice of medical dosimetry or scientific research are eligible for CE credit.
 Presenters will receive credit only for activities that have been pre-approved for attendees.
 Credit awarded will be two times the approved amount for lecture attendance.
 A Request for Credit Evaluation must be submitted as a personal credit request in the CE Center.
 No activities will be approved for presentations that represent a CMD’s primary role.

-Documentation required to submit speaker presentations via a personal credit request is a letter from the conference/course organizer stating you presented the lecture.
+Documentation required to submit speaker presentations via a personal credit request is a letter or certificate from the conference/course organizer stating you presented the lecture.

 Examples of Ineligible Continuing Education Activities